You are here

 U-M Conflict of Interest Committees review disclosures that report an outside interest or activity to determine whether the financial or management interest could directly and significantly affect the design, conduct, or reporting of research.
 If a potential or actual conflict of interest related to the research or technology transfer is found, the committee works with the faculty or staff member (and the university regents, when applicable) to eliminate, minimize, or manage the conflict.
 There are two university COI Committees:

-- MEDCOI reviews faculty and staff Medical School and Health System
+- MEDCOI reviews faculty and staff Medical School and Health System (U-M login required for link)

 The goal of a committee's conflict of interest review is to ensure that the personal interests of an individual do not unduly influence their primary obligations to science, sponsor, university, colleagues or students.